francescapalermo/francescapalermo.github.io/_pages/about.md

   - Learning from Noisy Data
   - Haptic Exploration

-:seedling: I am currently learning how to develop with Unreal Engine and modelling and animate in Blender
+:seedling: I am currently learning how to develop robust LLM models.
+On the side, I am working with Unreal Engine and modelling and animate in Blender

 :mailbox:You can connect here: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/francesca-palermo-a9107a40/)